 So far, we have described the evolution of a single character along a single lineage.
 However, phylogeny deals with a plurality of species.
-Consider a set of N current day species (six, in our example).
+Consider a set of N current day species.
 They are assumed to be the descendants of a single ancestral species, their lineages having diverged during history.
 The pattern, or topology of this divergence process is usually unknown, and its inference is the main goal of this study.
-A hypothetical topology is represented by an undirected tree T with N leaves, corresponding to the contemporary species.
+A hypothetical topology is represented by an undirected tree Twith N leaves, corresponding to the contemporary species.
 Internal nodes correspond to events of divergence.
-Branches represent periods in the history of some past-time species between those divergence events. in our example, one such tree may be found in Figure 2-1(a).

-We label leaves by the indices 1, ..., N, and internal nodes by $N + 1, ..., N_T$ .
+Branches represent periods in the history of some past-time species between those divergence events.
+We label leaves by the indices $1, \ldots, N$ , and internal nodes by $N + 1, \ldots, N_T$ .
 Formally, the topology T is described by the set of its edges.
 We use the notation $(i, j) \in T$ to indicate T having a edge between nodes i and j.
-We reserve the term edge for pairs of nodes in T, while using the term link for arbitrary pairs of nodes, not necessarily in T. In our example, the topology T can be described by $T = \{(8, 1), (8, 9), (9, 2), (9, 3), (8, 10), (10, 4), (10, 7), (7, 5), (7, 6)\}.$
+We reserve the term edge for pairs of nodes in T, while using the term link for arbitrary pairs of nodes, not necessarily in T.

-In this dissertation, we pay special attention to bifurcating topologies, in which each internal node is adjacent to exactly three other nodes.
+In this paper, we pay special attention to bifurcating topologies, in which each internal node is adjacent to exactly three other nodes.
 These are the undirected analogues of binary trees.
 Thus, in a bifurcating topology there are N - 2 internal nodes, indexed $N + 1, \ldots, 2N - 2$ .